-21. Live-link television testimony in criminal cases where the vulnerable witness is involved -
+20. Live-link television testimony in criminal cases where the vulnerable witness is involved -

 - (i) Any party in the case, the prosecutor, counsel or the guardian ad litem may apply for an order that the testimony of the vulnerable witness be taken in a room outside the courtroom and be televised to the courtroom by live-link television.13 - (ii) In order to take a decision of usage of a live-link the judge may question the vulnerable witness in chambers, or in some comfortable place other than the courtroom, in the presence of the support person, guardian ad litem, prosecutor, and counsel for the parties.
-The questions of the judge shall not be related to the issues at trial but to the feelings of the vulnerable witness about testifying in the courtroom. - (iii) The court on its own motion, if deemed appropriate, may pass orders in terms of (a) or any other suitable directions for recording the evidence of a vulnerable witness.
+The questions of the judge shall not be related to the issues at trial but to the feelings of the vulnerable witness about testifying in the courtroom. - (iii) The court on its own motion, if deemed appropriate, may pass orders in terms of (i) or any other suitable directions for recording the evidence of a vulnerable witness.

-22. Provision of testimonial aids to prevent exposure of vulnerable witness to the accused-
+21. Provision of testimonial aids to prevent exposure of vulnerable witness to the accused-

-The court may suo motu or on an application made even by the vulnerable witness, prosecutor or counsel or the guardian ad litem order testimonial aid such as screens, one-way mirror, curtains or other devices to be placed in the courtroom in such a manner that the vulnerable witness cannot see the accused/opposite party while testifying and at the same time ensuring that the opposite party/accused is in a position to hear the statement of the vulnerable witness and communicate with their advocate.57 The court shall issue an order in writing stating the reasons and describing the approved courtroom arrangement in the judgment.
+The court may suo motu or on an application made even by the vulnerable witness, prosecutor or counsel or the guardian ad litem order testimonial aid such as screens, one-way mirror, curtains or other devices to be placed in the courtroom in such a manner that the vulnerable witness cannot see the accused/opposite party while testifying and at the same time ensuring that the opposite party/accused is in a position to hear the statement of the vulnerable witness and communicate with their advocate.58 The court shall issue an order in writing stating the reasons and describing the approved courtroom arrangement in the judgment.

-23. Factors to be considered while considering the application under Guidelines-
+22. Factors to be considered while considering the application under Guidelines-

-- (i) The court may order that the testimony of the vulnerable witness be taken by live-link television if there is a substantial likelihood that the vulnerable witness would not provide a full and candid account of the evidence if required to testify in the presence of the accused/opposite party, their counsel or the prosecutor as the case may be or if the vulnerable witness is likely to be traumatised by exposure to the accused. - (ii) The order granting or denying the use of live-link television shall state the reasons therefore and may consider the following: - a. the age and level of development of the vulnerable witness; - b. the physical and mental health, including any intellectual or physical disability of the vulnerable witness; - c. any physical, emotional, or psychological harm related to the case on hand or trauma experienced by the vulnerable witness; - d. the nature of the alleged offence/case and circumstances of its commission; - e. any threats against the vulnerable witness; - f. the relationship of the vulnerable witness with the accused or adverse party; - g. the reaction of the vulnerable witness to any prior encounters with the accused/opposite party in court or elsewhere;
+- (i) The court may order that the testimony of the vulnerable witness be taken by live- link television if there is a substantial likelihood that the vulnerable witness would not provide a full and candid account of the evidence if required to testify in the presence of the accused/opposite party, their counsel or the prosecutor as the case may be or if the vulnerable witness is likely to be traumatised by exposure to the accused. - (ii) The order granting or denying the use of live-link television shall state the reasons therefore and may consider the following: - a. the age and level of development of the vulnerable witness; - b. the physical and mental health, including any intellectual or physical disability of the vulnerable witness; - c. any physical, emotional, or psychological harm related to the case on hand or trauma experienced by the vulnerable witness; - d. the nature of the alleged offence/case and circumstances of its commission;

-57POCSO Act 2012, Section 36(1); Code of Criminal Procedure 1973, Section 273; ECOSOC Resolution 2005/20, Guidelines on Justice in Matters involving Child Victims and Witnesses of Crime, clause 31(c).
+58POCSO Act 2012, Section 36(1); Bharatiya Nagarik Suraksha Sanhita, 2023, Section 308; ECOSOC Resolution 2005/20, Guidelines on Justice in Matters involving Child Victims and Witnesses of Crime, clause 31(c).